mamalito345/PathPilot_AI/README.md

 Real user testing was conducted: The system was made ready for use and successfully passed testing.

   - **Other Notes**:
+  - The project was developed using the Replit platform.
+Replit's online development environment facilitated seamless artificial intelligence integrations.
   <details>
     <summary><h3>Additional Files</h3></summary>